usatlas/AFdocs/VSCode/README.md

 VS Code can provide a **local-quality development experience** - including full IntelliSense (completions), code navigation, and debugging - **regardless of where your code is hosted**.

-## Setup Guide

-Requirements to run remote-tunnels:
+## Requirements to Run Remote-Tunnels

+To run **Remote-Tunnels**, it requires:
 - A GitHub account
+- [VSCode CLI](https://code.visualstudio.com/docs/editor/command-line) on the remote machine

+So you can edit in VSCode on local machine browser the files on the remote machine.

+But if you would like to use local VSCode client to edit the files on the remote machine, you still need:
 - VSCode client and extension *Remote-Tunnels* on the local machine

-- [VSCode CLI](https://code.visualstudio.com/docs/editor/command-line) on the remote machine
+## Setup Guide

 ### Step-1: Create a Secure Tunnel on the Remote Machine